mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 Our approach is based in idea of a core store, the one accessing to the source of truth (the database), and a set of layers on top of that adding extra behavior.
-All of them, the core store and all the layers must implement the same interface, in this case the Store interface.
+All of them, the core store and all the layers must implement the same interface, in this case the store interface.
 This way, from the outside, there is not difference between our core Store without layers, or our core Store with 1000 layers on top of it.